googleapis/cloud-trace-nodejs/README.md

           "start": "GCLOUD_PROJECT=<YOUR_PROJECT_ID> node server.js",
         },

-3. Include and start the library at the *as the very first action in your application*:
+3. Include and start the library *as the very first action in your application*:

         require('@google/cloud-trace').start();